Historical directory of Hungarian, Hungarian-descended, and Hungarian-speaking clergy serving abroad

 Foreign service locations

-From To Place Country Church / institution Position
+From To Place Current name, country Church / institution Position

-1717 1772 Argentína Buenos Aires and Córdoba, where he worked as a university professor and doctor, and later served at the Loretto Mission in Paraguay.
+1717 1772 Argentina Buenos Aires and Córdoba, where he worked as a university professor and doctor, and later served at the Loretto Mission in Paraguay.

 Literary activity